 Grading of eggs is voluntary and is conducted by the USDA.
-The grade characterizes the quality of both the exterior and interior.
+The grade of an egg characterizes the quality of both the exterior and interior.

-- AA: Have a small air pocket with a white that stands well around the yolk
+- AA Eggs: Have a small air pocket with a white that stands well around the yolk

-- A: May have a larger air pocket and a thinner egg white
+- A Eggs: May have a larger air pocket and a thinner egg white

-- B: The air pocket may be large with possible staining on the shell
+- B Eggs: The air pocket may be large with possible staining on the shell

-- Free-Range: Hens are free to roam about outside for at least part of the day.
+- Free-Range: Hens are free to roam outside for at least part of the day.